 Councils and adoption providers across Yorkshire and Humber are working together to raise awareness of adoption to increase the number of adoptive families.
 Calderdale Council is a proud member of ‘Being Family’.

-This isn’t an adoption agency, it’s a collection of organisations working together to make sure we can successfully recruit enough adoptive parents.
+This is not an adoption agency, it is a collection of organisations working together to make sure we can successfully recruit enough adoptive parents.